24f2002887/Demo1/README.md

-# Demo1
+# TDS
+### Term - Sep 2025
-This is for prac
+ This repo  is for Tds  Graded Assignments.
+ 😊